Blizzard wallops U.S. Northeast, closes roads

 "Many of the same communities that were inundated by Hurricane Sandy's tidal surge just about 100 days ago are likely to see some moderate coastal flooding this evening," said New York Mayor Michael Bloomberg.

-About one foot (30 centimeters) of snow was forecast to land on New York City.
+About one foot of snow was forecast to land on New York City.

 Brick Township in New Jersey had crews out building up sand dunes and berms ahead of a forecast storm surge, said Mayor Stephen Acropolis.

 Travel became more difficult as the day progressed.
-Massachusetts started closing its public transportation system at 3:30 p.m. ( 2030 GMT) a nd ordered most drivers off roads by 4 p.m.
-(2 100 GMT) Co nnecticut also closed its roads.
+Massachusetts started closing its public transportation system at 3:30 p.m.
+(2030 GMT) and ordered most drivers off roads by 4 p.m.
+(5.00 p.m.
+GMT) Connecticut also closed its roads.

 The Amtrak railroad suspended service between New York, Boston and points north on Friday afternoon.